ATV Winch Draining the Battery – What Is Normal and Not?

 Related: How to Test an ATV or UTV Battery.
 Good, Reduced, or Bad?

 Your winch came with a specific wiring diagram.
-Any deviation from the specified wiring may cause battery drain, even when the winch is not being used.
+Any deviation from the specified wiring may cause battery drain, even when the winch is not used.

 The rocker switch is a weak point on any ATV winch install.
 It may be corroded, full of dirt, or possibly faulty.

-The winch power wire is usually not protected by fuses or breakers due to the high amp-draw of up to 300A.
+The winch power wire is usually not protected by fuses or breakers due to the high amp draw of up to 300A.
 Any damages to the wiring may cause a short to ground.

 If the solenoid is packed with mud or ice, it may create a short, causing power to go to ground.